What are the ‘special categories of personal data’?

 You must also take extra care to ensure you are not processing inaccurate, inadequate or irrelevant personal data (in line with the accuracy principle), and that you only draw such inferences where they are directly relevant and necessary for your purpose (in line with the data minimisation principle).

 If you are concerned that someone might be able to infer special category data even if it is not relevant to your purpose, you may want to identify a condition to cover that possibility, to minimise the privacy risks.
-However, there is nothing in the GDPR that says a condition for processing is required, just in case it turns out that an unintended potential inference is in fact correct.
+However, there is nothing in the UK GDPR that says a condition for processing is required, just in case it turns out that an unintended potential inference is in fact correct.

 If you think the data carries a risk of inferences that might be considered sensitive or private, even if this falls short of revealing something about one of the special categories with any level of certainty, then you should also carefully consider fairness issues and whether there is anything more you can do to minimise privacy risks.